 Part II of the form involves filling out your basic plan information.
 This includes the name of the plan, the effective plan date, your EIN, contact information, address, business code, the plan administrator (if different from the plan sponsor), and the number of participants at the beginning and end of the year.

-Part III asks for your plan’s financial information.
-This includes the total assets and liabilities at the beginning and end of the plan year, and any participant contributions received.
-You’ll also total any expenses for the plan.
+Part III asks for your plan's financial information.
+This includes the combined assets and liabilities at the beginning and end of the plan year and any participant contributions received.
+You'll also total any expenses for the plan.

-In Part IV, you’ll enter any pension feature codes or welfare feature codes, which are found in the form instructions.
+In Part IV, you'll enter any benefit pension plan feature codes or welfare plan feature codes, which are in the form instructions.

-Part V asks you various compliance questions.
-You’ll mark each section with a yes or no, and the amount, if applicable.
+Part V asks you various tax compliance questions.
+You'll mark each section with a “yes” or “no” and the amount, if applicable.

 You’ll complete Part VI if your benefit is subject to any minimum funding requirements, while Part VII asks if you’ll be terminating the plan or transferring liabilities and assets to another plan.